gauravbhaskar080/food-website/README.md

 ## File Structure

-- `frontend/`: Contains the React frontend.
+- `client/`: Contains the React frontend.
   - `public/`: Holds static files like CSS, images, and JavaScript.
   - `src/`: Contains the main source code.
+    - `api/` : All api to fetch data from backend
     - `components/`: React components used in the application.
-    - `animations/`: Animations used for UI elements.
-    - `config/`: Configuration files.
-    - `context/`: React context providers.
-    - `Pages/`: Different pages of the application.
+    - `pages/`: Different pages of the application.
+    - `styles/`: Different page styles of the application.
     - `App.js`: The main application component.
     - `index.js`: Entry point of the React application.
-    - `theme.js`: Contains theme-related styling.
-- `backend/`: Contains the Node.js backend.
+- `server/`: Contains the Node.js backend.
   - `config/`: Configuration files.
   - `controllers/`: Controllers for handling routes and data.
-  - `data/`: Sample data for initial setup.
+  - `Data/`: Sample data for initial setup.
-  - `middleware/`: Custom middleware functions.
   - `models/`: Mongoose models for MongoDB.
-  - `public/`: Static files.
   - `routes/`: Express.js route handlers.
+  - `scripts/`: For Loading csv and Excel file data in mongodb.
-  - `server.js`: Entry point of the Node.js application.
+  - `index.js`: Entry point of the Node.js application.
   - `.env`: Configuration file for environment variables.

 ## Contributing